-05/02/2010 1 Mr. Alov Mollogs IM- AlM-III COL I - 05/02/2010 1 Mr Alex Wallace Mr Alex Wallace of Glasgow complained that an article about the death of his sister contained inaccuracies.
+05/02/2010 1 Mr Alex Wallace Mr Alex Wallace of Glasgow complained that an article about the death of his sister contained inaccuracies.
 The complaint was resolved when the magazine published the following correction: An article of November 19 stated that Allison McGregor was the wife of convicted paedophile Mark Lindsay at the time of her death.
 We would like to make it clear that the couple were never, in fact, married.
 In addition, Allison's brother Alex Wallace has asked us to point out that he disagrees with her brother Jack Wallace's view that Allison took her own life.
 As previously reported, a Fatal Accident Inquiry into the death will be held later this year.'
-08/02/2010 3 The Rt Hon David Blunkett MP about the whereabouts of his Derbyshire home.
-He considered that this was likely to pose a security risk to him.'
-The newspaper indicated that the information had been volunteered by the complainant's spokesman.
+08/02/2010 3 The Rt Hon David Blunkett MP about the whereabouts of his The newspaper indicated that the information had been volunteered by the complainant's spokesman.
 It was not aware that the details were confidential.
 However, having being made aware of Mr Blunkett's position by the PCC, it agreed to remove the relevant reference from the online version of the article and to respect his views on the matter.
 The complainant was satisfied with the steps taken by the newspaper and the complaint was resolved on that basis.'
 Sheffield Star

-08/02/2010 1 Mr Mark Oliver Mr Mark Oliver of London complained that the newspaper had inaccurately claimed that new laws proposed by the organisation Cycling England would place blame on car drivers for any collision with a cyclist, even if the cyclist was at fault, when in actuality the intended laws would not place the legal onus on drivers if the cyclist could be proved to have been at fault. , 08/02/2010 1, 3 Mr Robin Brown Mr Robin Brown complained that an article about a T-shirt he had designed about Hologram Tam, a convicted counterfeiter, contained a number of inaccuracies and intruded into his private life.
+08/02/2010 1 Mr Mark Oliver Mr Mark Oliver of London complained that the newspaper had inaccurately claimed that new laws proposed by the organisation Cycling England would place blame on car drivers for any collision with a cyclist, even if the cyclist was at fault, when in actuality the intended laws would not place the legal onus on drivers if the cyclist could be proved to have been at fault.
+The complainant expressed the view that the length of time that had elapsed since the publication of the article was such that a published correction would no longer be appropriate, and the complaint was resolved when the newspaper agreed to mark its cuttings with the complainant's comments.'
+Daily Mail 08/02/2010 1, 3 Mr Robin Brown Mr Robin Brown complained that an article about a T-shirt he had designed about Hologram Tam, a convicted counterfeiter, contained a number of inaccuracies and intruded into his private life.
 The complaint was resolved when the newspaper removed the article from its website and marked its cuttings for future reference.
-Sunday Mail 08/02/2010 1 Harry Cichy Harry Cichy complained that the newspaper had referred to Tony Bennett as a "solicitor" when he was, in fact, retired and had not been in possession of a solicitors practising certificate for a number of years and, thus, was not qualified to act as a solicitor.
-The complaint was resolved when the newspaper published a clarification in the following terms: Tony Bennett in articles which appeared in the Recorder on October 10 2008; June 19 2009; August 14 2009 and September 4 2009 regarding the death of Lee Balkwell, we mistakenly referred to Tony Bennett as a solicitor.
-Mr Bennett is in fact a retired solicitor and is involved only as Mr Les Balkwell's representative.
-Romford Recorder
+Sunday Mai 08/02/2010 1 Harry Cichy The complaint was resolved when the newspaper published a clarification in the following terms: Tony Bennett in articles which appeared in the Recorder on October 10 2008; June 19 2009; August 14 2009 and September 4 2009 regarding the death of Lee Balkwell, we mistakenly referred to Tony Bennett as a solicitor.
+Mr Bennett is in fact a retired solicitor and is involved only as Mr Les Balkwell's representative. ' Romford Recorder